swimlane/swimlane-environment-validator/README.md

 * https://production.cloudflare.docker.com always returns a 403 status code.
 Until we discover an endpoint that allows unauthenticated GET requests, it will remain this way.
 * Verification of TLS certificates for use with SPI and Swimlane has not yet been implemented.
 * The verify-pip check requires outside binaries, python3 and venv.

+## Credits

+`swimlane-environment-validator` is a [Swimlane](https://swimlane.com) open-source project; we believe in giving back to the open-source community by sharing some of the projects we build for our application.
+Swimlane is an automated cyber security operations and incident response platform that enables cyber security teams to leverage threat intelligence, speed up incident response and automate security operations.